-TD shall respect objections to marketing and if the targeted individual objects to receiving marketing communications from TD, or withdraws consent to receive such communications, TD shall cease sending further marketing materials as specifically requested by the individual and shall delete the individual’s Personal Data from its marketing data base (save under the conditions set out in Article 8).
+TDCX shall respect objections to marketing and if the targeted individual objects to receiving marketing communications from TDCX, or withdraws consent to receive such communications, TDCX shall cease sending further marketing materials as specifically requested by the individual and shall delete the individual’s Personal Data from its marketing data base (save under the conditions set out in Article 8).

-The TD entity responsible for the Processing of the Processed Personal Data and the contact details of the DPO, where applicable;
+The TDCX entity responsible for the Processing of the Processed Personal Data and the contact details of the DPO, where applicable;

 Information concerning the nature and categories of the Processed Personal Data, the categories of Third Parties to which the Personal Data are disclosed (if any), and on how the Data Subject who provides Personal Data can exercise rights under applicable laws.